Mangopay/teamcity-runscope-runner/README.md

-This plugin allows TeamCity buids to trigger and parse Runscope tests.
+This plugin allows TeamCity builds to trigger and parse Runscope tests.

 # Installing